kubeflow/website/content/en/docs/components/training/user-guides/prometheus.md

 | `namespace`   | The Kubernetes namespace where the job is running        |
 | `framework` | The machine learning framework used (e.g. TensorFlow,PyTorch)     |

-Important: Metrics are only generated in response to specific events.
-For example, job creation metrics will only appear after a job has been created.
-If a metric is not visible, it may be because the corresponding event has not occurred yet.

-These metrics help you understand how your training jobs are doing.
-You can use this information to fix problems and make your jobs run better.